line/line-sdk-ios-swift/guides/managing-access-tokens.html.md

 ### Treating Users' Data Carefully

 You should **never** save any user's sensitive data in plain text in your app or server, or transit them through non-secured HTTP.
-These data include access token, user ID, user name, and any information in the ID Token.
+These data include access token, user ID, username, and any information in the ID Token.
 LINE SDK Swift will store user's access token in the keychain.
 If needed, you could access it after authorized:

 ```swift
 if let tokenPayload = AccessTokenStore.shared.current?.IDToken?.payload {